News › Indirect Tax Article

 Evaluation of GST in India

+In the first of a two-part series, Rajeev Dimri of Taxand India, BMR provides an update on the progress made with the implementation of GST in India.
 Abundant headway has been made in the recent past towards implementation of an integrated Goods & Services Tax (GST) in India.
-It all began with the passage of the GST Constitution Amendment Bill by the Parliament in the month of August 2016, and consequent ratification by more than 50 percent of the state governments within a span of a few weeks.
+It all began with the passage of the GST Constitution Amendment Bill by the Indian Parliament in August 2016, and consequent ratification by more than 50 percent of the state governments within a span of a few weeks.
 Shortly after its enactment, the GST Council was set-up, a key decision making body, which is responsible for overseeing and administering GST.
-The GST Council comprises representation from both the central and state governments and is expected to take important decisions like determining the GST rate and also the various bands.
+The GST Council comprises representation from both the central and state governments, and is expected to take important decisions like determining the GST rate as well as the various bands which are applied.

 Recent progress and milestones achieved